How to start a mobile mechanic business: a founder's guide

 Establish your quality standards

 With your business running, your focus shifts to consistency.
-You might want to encourage your technicians to get ASE certified.
+Encourage your technicians to get ASE certified.
 This builds credibility and allows you to charge a premium.
-Also, track your comeback rate, which is the percentage of jobs that need a second visit.
+Track your comeback rate, which is the percentage of jobs that need a second visit.
 A rate below 3% is a strong indicator of quality work.

-A mistake some owners make is ignoring customer feedback until it is too late.
-Monitor your Google and Yelp reviews weekly.
-Aim for an average rating of 4.5 stars or higher.
+Monitor your Google and Yelp reviews weekly and aim for an average rating of 4.5 stars or higher.
 This score is a direct measure of customer satisfaction and a powerful marketing asset.

 Know when to grow

 Before you hire another technician, make sure your service quality is consistent.
 A high comeback rate suggests you need to refine your processes, not just add more people.
-You might want to create standardized checklists for common jobs, like brake inspections or oil changes, to ensure nothing is missed.
+Create standardized checklists for common jobs, like brake inspections or oil changes, to ensure nothing is missed.

 Once your quality is solid, look at your numbers.
 When you are consistently booked two weeks out or a single technician is generating over $120,000 in annual revenue, it is time to expand.
 Software like AutoLeap can help you manage the added complexity of a larger team and job schedule.